citp/privacy-policy-historical/c/ca/cap/caplinked.com.md

 Here's what you can do:

-  * Protect access to your account.
-Only you should access it
+  * Protect access to your account, only you should access it
   * Only share information with people you trust
   * Remind people of confidentiality, security and privacy rules